 From 1 January 2025, all sealed PET bottles and metal cans with a filling quantity of 0.1 to 3 litres will be subject to a deposit.
 These are identified by the deposit logo.

 The deposit system does not relate to animal milk products, coffee cups and coffee refreshment beverages in a can with a milk proportion in excess of 51 percent.

 All drinks containers subject to the single-use deposit are visibly identified with the deposit logo.

 A deposit of 25 cents is levied on each container at point of sale.

 Single-use deposit containers are collected at all sales outlets at which they are sold.
 This excludes drinks vending machines and post & parcel deliverers.
 Joint collection points can also be set up in busy areas (e.g. shopping centres or shopping streets).
-Collection at events is voluntary.
 Collection is processed either manually or via reverse vending machines.